This practice guide provides insights into the regulatory framework and trends governing the aviation sector in India.

 1.1 Please list and briefly describe the principal legislation and regulatory bodies which apply to and/or regulate aviation in India.

 The Ministry of Civil Aviation (“MoCA”) is the nodal Ministry responsible for the formulation of policy and regulation of civil aviation in India.
-The MoCA oversees the planning and implementation of schemes for the growth and expansion of civil air transport, airport facilities, air traffic services and carriage of passengers and goods by air.
+The MoCA oversees the planning and implementation of schemes for the growth and expansion of civil air transport, airport facilities, air traffic services and the carriage of passengers and goods by air.
 The following are the principal regulatory authorities functioning under the authority of the MoCA:

 - The Directorate General of Civil Aviation (“DGCA”) enforces civil aviation regulations and regulates air transport services, air safety and airworthiness standards.